-CVS has disclosed that its Promise Organic line of products do not contain parabens, phthalates, and the most prevalent formaldehyde donors.
-The company’s Beauty 360 Makeup Remover Wipes and Earth Essentials by Total Home Dish Soap also discloses ingredients of concern that have been eliminated.
-The company does not appear to further encourage or require the disclosure of ingredients in products sold online or on product packaging.
+CVS has disclosed that its Promise Organic line of products does not contain parabens, phthalates, or the most prevalent formaldehyde donors.
+The packages of the company’s Beauty 360 Makeup Remover Wipes and Earth Essentials by Total Home Dish Soap also disclose that ingredients of concern have been eliminated.
+The company does not appear to further encourage or require the disclosure of ingredients in products online or on product packaging.

 1.5 out of 7.5 points

 Chemical Footprint: Evaluates its chemical footprint

 Third-party Standards: Promotes credible third party standards for safer products